Mentorship

 How do I apply?

-To participate in the mentorship program, you must have been in an Administrative Assistant role or the equivalent for at least two years.
+To participate in the 5th edition of the mentorship program, you must be in an Administrative Assistant role or the equivalent for at least two years.
 Provide us with a copy of your resume, a link to your LinkedIn profile and a cover letter (maximum: one page), including:

 • A brief description of your current position